LouiIII3/Bit_Music_Project/README.md

    - By exploring various security and authentication techniques firsthand, I aimed to broaden my understanding of different technologies, contributing to making better decisions regarding technology stacks.

+1-3.
+Adding functionality to provide feedback on human exercise using TensorFlow:

+  - I plan to add a feature that uses TensorFlow to give feedback on human exercise.

+  - The frontend for this feature will be developed using Vue.js.

 <h2>Problem</h2>

 - <s>Failed to import data directly into database</s>